delacruzjl/AutoFixture.AutoMoq.WebApi/README.md

 ## Usage

-When creating your Fixture, make sure you add the customize convention as:
+When creating your Fixture, make sure you add the customize conventions as:

+### Note

+You won't need to add the Moq customization, ApiControllerConventions already includes that customization.

 ```
   private readonly Fixture _fixture;